-The Cononavirus(V)-reactor dynamics is introduced from physics viewpoint to explain the SARS-CoV-2 infection in human lung and its pandemic.
-Here its key concepts are put forward.
+The virus(V)-reactor dynamics is introduced from a physics perspective to explain SARS-CoV-2 infection in human lungs and its pandemic spread.
+The key concepts are presented as follows.

-\textbf{Virion replication reaction.} A virion replication reaction is a viral reaction where the target H-particle (host cell) is bombarded by a virion, and subsequently undergoes a transformation into a destroyed H-particle, with a release of new virions.
-The released virions can then strike other H-particles, creating a chain reaction that can be controlled in a disease lung core or uncontrolled in resulting death.
+\textbf{Virion replication reaction.} A virion replication reaction is a viral process in which a host cell (H-particle) is bombarded by a virion, undergoes transformation into a destroyed H-particle, and releases new virions.
+These released virions can then infect other H-particles, creating a chain reaction that may be controlled within a diseased lung core or become uncontrolled, leading to severe outcomes.

-\textbf{Self-sustaining virion chain reaction.} A self-sustaining virion chain reaction is a viral replication process where virions released from the replication of one H-particle collide with and cause other H-particles to destroy, releasing more virions in a continuous, self-amplifying cascade.
-This process becomes self-sustaining when, on average, each replication event produces enough virions to trigger at least one more replication event, preventing the reaction from dying out.
-In a V-reactor, the virion chain reaction is controlled often through the immune responses to the virus, where the virions are absorbed (neutralized) by the A-particles (antibodies), leading to a transient balance between production and destruction of virions.
+\textbf{Self-sustaining virion chain reaction.} This is a viral replication process in which virions released from one H-particle infect and destroy other H-particles, releasing more virions in a continuous, self-amplifying cascade.
+The reaction becomes self-sustaining when, on average, each replication event produces enough virions to trigger at least one more replication event.
+In a V-reactor, this chain reaction is often controlled through immune responses, where antibodies (A-particles) neutralize virions, establishing a transient balance between virion production and destruction.

-\textbf{V-reactor hypothesis.} Our hypothesis posits that the diseased human lung, a complex biological system infected by viruses, can be modeled through physics-based perspective as a virion V-reactor similar to a neutron reactor.
-The self-sustaining virion chain reaction is the central concept of V-reactor.
-This may be examined by the idea statement: "a V-reactor is an assembly of human lung material which is capable of self-sustaining and controlling a virion chain reaction with a H-particle fuel."
-The self-sustaining virion chain reaction has been observed, for example, in the laboratory experiment, performed for the study of the replication reaction by utilizing inoculated human lung tissue explants with SARS-CoV-2 or SARS-CoV, and the results show that the number of virions grows a hundredfold from 2 to 48 hours for SARS-CoV-2 \upcite{Chu2020}.
+\textbf{V-reactor hypothesis.} We hypothesize that a virus-infected human lung can be modeled as a virion V-reactor analogous to a neutron reactor, based on a physics-driven perspective.
+The central concept is the self-sustaining virion chain reaction.
+This can be summarized as: a V-reactor is an assembly of human lung material capable of sustaining and controlling a virion chain reaction with H-particles as fuel.
+Experimental studies using inoculated human lung tissue explants with SARS-CoV-2 or SARS-CoV have observed such self-sustaining reactions, with virion counts increasing a hundredfold within 2 to 48 hours for SARS-CoV-2 \upcite{Chu2020}.

 \textbf{Core equations in V-reactor dynamics}